Your Northern Ireland Travel Blog Guide

-You can’t come to County Antrim without visiting the worlds leading Titanic Museum located in heart of Belfast.
-A place where you can uncover the fascinating history, stories and experience of the Titanic ship.
-Not only does it tell the story of the ship well is also offers you an insight into the shipbuilding history of Belfast.
-It one of the amazing experiences that offer a variety of exhibitions and real-life replicas.
+You can’t come to County Antrim without visiting the worlds leading Titanic Museum located in the heart of Belfast.
+A place where you can uncover the fascinating history, stories and experiences of the Titanic ship.
+Not only does it tell the story of the ship well but it also offers you an insight into the shipbuilding history of Belfast.
+It is one of the amazing experiences that offer a variety of exhibitions and real-life replicas.

 We have a whole Northern Irish travel blog dedicated to the Titanic Museum, where you can find out more.